President Trump reads the Holy Bible, 2 Chronicles 7: 11-22 from the Oval Office April 21 at the 6 P.M. hour.

 2 Chronicles 20.
 Because Jehoshaphat turned to God, Ammon, Moab and Mount Seir were defeated and there was peace until the end of Jehoshaphat’s reign, but he made an alliance with Israel to build trading ships, and they were destroyed.

 Acts 18:9-28.
-Paul left Athens and went to Corinth where he stayed a year and a half, teaching many in the city, among them Priscilla and Acquila.
+The Apostle Paul left Athens and went to Corinth where he stayed a year and a half, teaching many in the city, among them Priscilla and Acquila.
 The three of them went to Ephesus, where Paul left Priscilla and Acquila and went to Antioch.
 Priscilla and Acquila met Apollos, a learned man preaching the baptism of John.
 “When Aquila and Priscilla had heard, they took him unto them, and expounded unto him the way of God more perfectly.
 And when he was disposed to pass into Achaia, the brethren wrote, exhorting the disciples to receive him: who, when he was come, helped them much which had believed through grace: For he mightily convinced the Jews, and that publicly, shewing by the scriptures that Jesus was Christ.”

 2 Chronicles 14 tells of Asa’s reign in Judah.